 PLEASE NOTE: It is against Illinois state law for a massage therapy student to accept money from a patient, including a gratuity.

-Relaxation Massage (60 minute appointment with 50-minutes of hands-on) labeled in the system as 60-Minute Therapist 1 or 2
+60-minute appointment (with 50-minutes of hands-on) labeled in the Scheduling system as Therapist 5 or Therapist 6.

 - $40 for Public Client (adults ages 18 - 64)

 - $35 for Senior Discount (ages 65 and older)

 - $30 for Harper Student/Employees Discount (Also for First Responders and Military-connected)

 90-minute appointment (with 80-minutes of hands-on) labeled in the Scheduling system as 90-Minute Therapist 1 or 90-Minute Therapist 2.